 Weapons are items which you can wield to improve your ability to attack enemies.
-In most cases they deal non-elemental damage, making them suitable for dealing with any threat (though they are subject to AC).
-Branded weapons may deal additional elemental damage as well, or have other effects.
-Weapons are divided into two categories:
+In most cases, they deal non-elemental damage, making them suitable for dealing with any threat.
+Weapons are divided into two main categories:

 - Prior to 0.14, there were elven, dwarven, and orcish variants of weapons which had small additional benefits, and demonspawn characters received a damage bonus when using demonic weapons - see Racial weapon variants.
 Also, several weapons were renamed: sabre to cutlass, double sword to bastard sword, and triple sword to claymore.

 |Axes||Battleaxe • Broad axe • Executioner's axe • Hand axe • War axe|

 |Maces & Flails||Club • Demon whip • Dire flail • Eveningstar • Flail • Giant club • Giant spiked club • Great mace • Mace (Hammer) • Morningstar • Sacred scourge • Whip|

 |Long Blades||Demon blade • Double sword • Eudemon blade • Falchion • Great sword • Long sword • Scimitar • Triple sword|

 |Polearms||Bardiche • Demon trident • Glaive • Halberd (Scythe) • Spear • Trident • Trishula|

 |Ranged Weapons||Arbalest • Hand crossbow • Longbow • Shortbow • Sling • Triple crossbow|